MiloWical/Result-Cs/README.md

 ### `Result<T, E>`

 The `Result<T, E>` type is slightly more complex than the `Option<T>` type, though the general thought processes are directly applicable.
-The `Result` can have one of two types:
+The `Result` can wrap values of one of two types:

 - `T`: The wrapped type to return in the event the resulting value has semantic value.